Humanitarian Assistance Response Team (Hart)

-At the beginning of the COVID-19 pandemic, District Councils across the UK set up new teams to support residents with the supply of vital food and medicine deliveries and signpost to services.
+At the beginning of the COVID-19 pandemic, district councils across the UK set up new teams to support residents with the supply of vital food and medicine deliveries and signpost to services.
 Newark and Sherwood District Council set up its Humanitarian Assistance Response Team (Hart) in March 2020.
-The Hart service will continue to support residents throughout this pandemic.
+The Hart service will continue to support residents throughout the pandemic, signposting and/or making referrals to local volunteers and support services.

 Support from a friend or relative